Page Loading

 Your skills are in demand

 Our climate conscious approach to space means we’re generating jobs that are rewarding, green, and impactful.
-There are opportunities to build expertise in disciplines such as design, testing, manufacturing, and launching small satellites and vehicles.
+There are opportunities to build expertise in disciplines like design, testing, manufacturing, data, and launching small satellites and vehicles.

 Explore roles in Scotland's space sector